taskcluster/taskcluster-rfcs/rfcs/0116-artifact-service.md

-# RFC 116 Artifact Service
+# RFC 116 object Service
 * Comments: [#116](https://api.github.com/repos/taskcluster/taskcluster-rfcs/issues/116)
 * Proposed by: @jhford

 # Summary

-Taskcluster tasks often produce Artifacts during the course of being run.
+Taskcluster tasks often produce artifacts during the course of being run.
-Examples include browser archives, json metadata and log files.
-We currently store Artifacts in a single region of S3 and split management of Artifacts between the Queue and Cloud Mirror.
-This project is to take Artifact handling out of the Queue and into its own service that takes over the responsibilities for cross-region and cross-cloud replication.
+Examples include browser distribution archives, json metadata and log files.
+We currently store artifacts in a single region of S3 and split management of artifacts between the Queue and Cloud Mirror.
+This project is to design an object storage api which drastically simplifies the management of objects from the Queue's perspective while at the same time handling the cross-region replication and cache management of Cloud Mirror as well as enabling cross-cloud support.

-The Artifact service should not be directly exposed to end users as a Rest API.
+The object service should not be directly exposed to end users as a Rest API.
 It will instead be a generalised API that the Queue uses to facilitate artifact creation from tasks.
-In other words, the Queue gates operations to the Artifact service.
-The service will be exposed to endusers by means of a `Location` header value on a `300` series redirect.
+In other words, the Queue gates operations to the object service.
+The service will be exposed to endusers by means of a `Location` header value on a `300` series redirect or by relaying responses.

-The Queue will now store only the name of Artifacts and would treat the name of an Artifact as an opaque identifier and defer all management of the actual bytes to this system.
-The Queue would also stop doing IP to Object store mappings.
+The Queue will now store only the name of objects and would treat the name of an object as an opaque identifier and defer all management of the actual bytes to this system.
+The Queue would also stop doing IP to object store mappings.

-This RFC is to decide on what the Artifacts service is and its interface, not implementation details
+This RFC is to decide on what the objects service is and its interface, not implementation details.

 ## Motivation

 * We want the Queue to be easier to understand, develop and maintain
-* We want Artifacts to be easier to understand, develop and maintain
+* We want objects to be easier to understand, develop and maintain
-* We want better Artifact handling without increasing complexity of the Queue codebase
+* We want better object handling without increasing complexity of the Queue codebase
 * We want to have more clear responsibilities for our services
-* We want to consolidate the handling of Artifacts into a single service
+* We want to consolidate the handling of objects into a single service
 * We want to build generalised software when possible as participants of a free software community

 # Details

-* Auth might not be done with scopes and tc-auth, but a shared secret between Queue and Artifacts
+* Auth will not be done with scopes and tc-auth, but a shared secret between Queue and objects, with JWT being a possibility
-* The Queue will block new artifacts after task resolution by not issuing new signed urls
+* The Queue will block new artifacts after task resolution by not issuing new signed urls to this service
-* Data storage in Artifacts will be done with Postgres and not Azure Table Storage
+* Data storage in objects will be done with Postgres and not Azure Table Storage
-* We do not intend to have an operation to list artifacts in the API
+* We do not intend to have an operation to list objects in the API
-* The redirecting logic of the Artifact service will adhere to the HTTP spec using 300-series redirects where possible
+* The redirecting logic of the object service will adhere to the HTTP spec using 300-series redirects where possible
-* Where content-negotiation is impossible, the service will block creation of artifacts when incoming requests aren't compatible with required response
+* Where content-negotiation is impossible, the service will block retreival or creation of artifacts when incoming requests aren't compatible with required response
-* We will support uploading artifacts to different regions so that we can minimize interregion transfer costs for initial object creation
+* We will support uploading artifacts to different regions and services so that we can minimize interregion transfer costs for initial object creation

 ## API
 This API is up for debate and is only an illustrative starting point.